- Records are made to be broken…

-- They know their legacy isn’t what they did on the field.
+- The truly great know their legacy isn’t what they did on the field (or in the broadcast booth).
 They are well-rounded.

 Tips from the Great Ones

 Vitale knows that his real privilege is not sitting in front of a microphone for each game but instead, using the influence and resources that his talents and profession have brought him to impact and enrich the lives of others.
 He understands that greatness is not pursuing fame but leaving a legacy.

 By working with groups like the Jimmy V Foundation, the Payton Wright Foundation and the Boys and Girls Clubs, Vitale is developing something much more significant than the catch phrases that have made him famous.

 Awards are nice, and a seat in the Hall of Fame is an incredible honor, but they don’t mean much in the big picture.
 There will be another sportscaster inducted into the Hall of Fame (though there wasn’t one in this year’s class).
 “The Hall of Fame is an incredible honor,” Vitale said with tears in his eyes.
 “But I would give it all back in a second if we could guarantee that another family would not have to experience the pain that the Wrights have felt.”

 He didn’t have to step up.
 He did not have any personal ties to the situation.
 In fact, Dick Vitale’s is one of those rare families where cancer hasn’t left a scar.
 But even though Dick Vitale makes his living sitting on the sidelines of game, he refuses to sit on the sidelines of life.
 “I learned from my mom and dad,” he said, “who didn’t have a formal education, but had doctorates of love.
 They told me that if you gave 110 percent all the time, a lot of beautiful things will happen.
 I may not always be right, but no one can ever accuse me of not having a genuine love and passion for whatever I do.”